rjdeliveryomaha/courierinvoice/README.md

 # extras

-This is very much a work in progress.
-When complete it will provide a working example of an implementation of the above classes.
+This is working example and extendable drop-in implementation of this set of classes.

-~~Currently it lacks appropriate configuration for choosing map providers as well as missing modular expansion.

-In its current state it is usable, but not easily so.~~

-Options have been added to the configuration process that allow for custom pages, menu items (with or without matching pages), and javascript files.
+Options are available that allow for custom pages, menu items (with or without matching pages), and javascript files.
 An example config file is located in [extras/includes](https://github.com/rjdeliveryomaha/courierinvoice/tree/master/extras/includes).